SZXC-WG/LocalGen-new/content/downloads.en.md

 ## Published builds

-GitHub Releases is the canonical place for LocalGen version notes and downloadable assets:
+Find the latest LocalGen release notes and downloads on GitHub Releases:

 - [Open LocalGen Releases on GitHub](https://github.com/SZXC-WG/LocalGen-new/releases)
 - [Browse the release timeline on this site]({{< relref "releases" >}})

-Read the notes attached to a release before downloading.
-The repository's current source version is `6.0.0-dev`; a source snapshot and a published stable asset are not necessarily equivalent.
+Read the notes attached to a release before downloading. `6.0.0-dev` is the in-progress development version, not a stable installer.

-## Platforms built by current CI
+## Build targets

 | Platform | Current packaging targets |
 | --- | --- |